 The dreaded “What is your greatest weakness?” question feels like a trap.
-Obviously in a situation where you are trying to impress someone and make a positive impression, you don’t want to spend a lot of time talking about stuff you aren’t good at.
+Obviously, in a situation where you are trying to impress someone and make a positive impression, you don’t want to spend a lot of time talking about stuff you aren’t good at.

-First and foremost, do not name an activity that is at all related to the job you are applying for.
+First and foremost, do not name an activity that is related to the job you are applying for.
 If there is a skill needed for the role and you know that you will never be good at it, what are you doing there in the first place?

 Secondly, do not name a skill that can be learned through hard work and dedicated effort.
-If something can be learned by someone willing to put the time in, and you’ve decided that you’ll just never be good at it, then it’s a lack of ambition or perseverance that’s holding you back.
+If something can be learned by someone willing to put the time in, and you’ve decided that you’ll never be good at it, then it’s a lack of ambition or perseverance that’s holding you back.
 That’s not something that impresses employers.

 At the job interview, your mission is to communicate to the hiring manager that you are the right person for the job.
-You have the right skills, personality, and the motivation to outperform any other potential candidates for the role.
+You have the right skills, personality, and motivation to outperform any other potential candidates for the role.

 The “one thing you will never be good at” query is about your personality.
 If the employer thought that you would never be good at something relevant to the job, they wouldn’t bother interviewing you in the first place.